-• Setup Info - setup information (vertical, horizontal, trigger, acquisition, math, and display settings) is also saved in a separate file with a TXT extension.

-Invert Grat - the graticule in the image file has a white background instead of the black backgound that appears on-screen.
+- Setup Info setup information (vertical, horizontal, trigger, acquisition, math, and display settings) is also saved in a separate file with a TXT extension. - Invert Grat the graticule in the image file has a white background instead of the black background that appears on-screen. - Palette lets you choose between Color or Grayscale images. - 4 Finally, press the Press to Save softkey.